 Step 7 – Repeat the watering twice a day for one week and add a nitrogen fertiliser to boost growth.

-You shouldn’t use more than 2cm of the mixture in any one attempt as it will smother and weaken the grass.
+You shouldn’t use more than 2cm of the mixture in any one attempt as it will smother and weaken or even kill the grass.

 If the dips or channels are more than 2cm deep, just follow the steps above and wait for the grass to grow and the lawn to look healthy, then repeat the process.

 It may take several attempts throughout the year or even over a couple of years, but by building up the base, you’ll eventually get a level lawn without killing the grass.